-Brendan Sheehev has served as our General Counsel since June 2020.
-Prior to ioining us. from October 2018 to June 2020.
-Mr. Sheehev served as General Counsel and Corporate Secretary at Targus International LLC. where he led the company's legal department and oversaw its corporate governance.
-Prior to joining Targus, from January 2016 to October 2018, Mr. Sheehey served as Associate General Counsel at Arbonne International LLC, where he provided legal support to the company's product development and marketing, international expansion, commercial contracts and mergers and acquisitions efforts.
-Prior to that, Mr. Sheehev served as Counsel at Sidley Austin LLP from July 2015 to January 2016, where he represented clients in FTC regulatory matters and as Corporate Counsel at Corinthian Colleges from September 2011 to July 2015, where he handled litigation and insurance matters.
-From September 2006 to September 2011, Mr. Sheehev served as an Associate at Sidley Austin LLP, Mr. Sheehev holds a B.A. in Geography from U.C.
+Brendan Sheehey has served as our General Counsel since June 2020.
+Prior to joining us, from October 2018 to June 2020, Mr. Sheehey served as General Counsel and Corporate Secretary at Targus International LLC ("Targus"), a mobile computing accessories company, where he led the company's legal department and oversaw its corporate governance.
+Prior to joining Targus, from January 2016 to October 2018, Mr. Sheehey served as Associate General Counsel at Arbonne International LLC, a nutrition, skincare, and cosmetics company, where he provided legal support to the company's product development and marketing, international expansion, commercial contracts and mergers and acquisitions efforts.
+Prior to that, Mr. Sheehey served as Counsel at Sidley Austin LLP, a law firm, from July 2015 to January 2016, where he represented clients in Federal Trade Commission regulatory matters and as Corporate Counsel at Corinthian Colleges from September 2011 to July 2015, where he handled litigation and insurance matters.
+From September 2006 to September 2011, Mr. Sheehey served as an Associate at Sidley Austin LLP.
+Mr. Sheehey holds a B.A. in Geography from U.C.
 Santa Barbara, an M.A. in Geography from the University of South Carolina and a J.D. from University of California College of the Law, San Francisco.